andro-jr/fonepay-package/README.md

   // Fonepay will redirect to this URL with query parameters const queryData = req.query;

-  // If you are using ts typecast the values to string, const fonepayResponse = {
+  // If you are using ts, typecast the values to string, const fonepayResponse = {
     PRN: queryData.PRN,
     PID: queryData.PID,